 What is Cystic Acne?

-Acne vulgaris, also commonly known as acne, is the most prevalent skin disorder in the world.
-It is one of the most prevalent skin conditions observed amongst outpatient skin clinics in the USA and doesn’t have any particular affinity for any gender, ethnic group, particular race or color.
+Acne vulgaris, commonly known simply as acne, is the world’s most widespread skin disorder.
+It is also one of the most common conditions seen in outpatient skin clinics in the United States.
+Importantly, acne does not favor any specific gender, ethnicity, race, or skin color.

 Different Levels of Acne